-OBICI HEALTHCARE FOUNDATION SUMMER 2014
+OBICI HEALTHCARE In a Nutshell

-PREVENTION

-FAMILY ENJOYS BENEFITS FROM HEALTHY LIFESTYLE CHOICES The Planning Council Addresses Childhood Obesity by Marissa Spady, Nutrition Education Specialist

-Dr. Tiffany Ford-Britt, a Suffolk area pharmacist, is thrilled with the impact The Planning Council's Childhood Obesity Prevention Program has had on her family.
+SUMMER 2014 PREVENTION Family Enjoys Benefits from Healthy Lifestyle Choices The Planning Council Addresses Childhood Obesity by Marissa Spady, Nutrition Education Specialist experience, her children are "excited to work out and become better health role Tr.
+Tiffany Ford-Britt, a Suffolk area pharmacist, is thrilled with the impact The Planning Council's Childhood Obesity Prevention Program has had on her family.
 Since implementing the exercise and nutrition components of the Program into their household, she has lost over 100 pounds and has become an independent health coach.
 "Before the Program," Dr. Britt said, "we were a family on the go.
 That meant eating for convenience at fast food restaurants or consuming processed foods that were ready in 5 minutes or less.
 Though we did activities when convenient, we now make time for exercising as a family."
 When she received the letter of invitation from The Planning Council, through her child's day care provider, about an opportunity to help her family lead a healthier life, Dr. Britt thought it was an answer to her prayers.
 The Obici Healthcare Foundation awarded The Planning Council a grant for Obesity Assessment and Prevention, which addresses childhood obesity in licensed child care settings throughout Western Tidewater.
 The Britt family worked with the Program's registered dietitian to establish goals that included enrolling in a 6-month membership at the Suffolk Family YMCA.
 According to Dr. Britt's experience, her children are "excited to work out and be healthy, because they now have parents who have become better health role models."

-As the family changed its exercise and nutritional

-According to Dr. Britt's experience, her children are "excited to work out and be healthy," because they now have parents who have become better health role models."

-practices, their children, Cameron, 6, and McKenzie, 3, learned the importance of making better food choices and being active.
+As the family changed its exercise and nutritional practices, their children, Cameron, 6, and McKenzie, 3, learned the importance of making better food choices and being active.
 "Hopefully, these changes will impact us for the rest of our lives," Dr. Britt said.
 Participating families attend various educational activities, fitness programs, and receive one-onone counseling from a registered dietitian.
 This Program offers families with children ages 2-5 across Western Tidewater opportunities to improve their knowledge of nutrition and physical activity behaviors.
 In addition to serving preschool children, the Obesity Prevention Program helped 40 day care centers make policy changes by helping them conduct selfassessments of their wellness practices and develop policies and practices centered on nutrition and physical activity.

-The Program continues to welcome new child

-care programs and families.
+The Program continues to welcome new child care programs and families.
 For more information, please contact the Obici Healthcare Foundation or Marissa Spady, mspady@ theplanningcouncil.org.

-Cameron Britt, a participant in The Planning Council's Obesity Assessment and Prevention Program, prepares to enjoy a healthy, well-balanced meal.
+Cameron Britt, a participant in The Planning Council's Obesity Assessment and Prevention Program, prepares to enjoy a healthy, well-balanced

-106 W. Finney Avenue • Suffolk, VA 23434 757-539-8810 • www.obicihcf.org

-Enjoy Healthy Dessert - Oh Yes You Can! by Jett Johnson

-Can health conscious individuals enjoy guilt-free desserts?
+Enjoy Healthy Dessert - Oh Yes You Can! by Jeft Johnson Can health conscious individuals enjoy guilt-free desserts?
 Yes!